kieranjol/IFIscripts/README.md

 <b>dcpsubs2srt.py</b> - Super basic but functional DCP XML subtitle to SRT conversion.
 This code is also contained in dcpaccess.py

+<b>makedpx.py</b> - Transcode TIFFs losslessly to DPX.
+Framemd5s of source and output are created and verified for losslessness.
+Whole file manifest is created for all files.

 <b>bitc.py</b> - Create timecoded/watermarked h264s for single files or a batch process.

 <b>prores.py</b> - Transcode to prores.mov for single/multiple files.
 Type `prores.py -h` for instructions.